-On Windows 10, sharing a folder in the network is a great way to share files with other users, instead of having to email files back and forth or using a USB flash drive.
+On Windows 10, sharing a folder in the network is a great way to share files with other users instead of emailing files back and forth or using a USB flash drive.

-However, the day may come when you need to stop sharing a folder for various reasons, and whatever the reason it may be, Windows 10 includes at least two ways to quickly stop sharing folders using Computer Management and Command Prompt.
+However, the day may come when you need to stop sharing a folder for various reasons.
+Whatever the situation, Windows 10 includes at least three ways to quickly stop sharing folders using File Explorer, Computer Management, and Command Prompt.

-- How to stop sharing a network folder using Computer Management
+- Stop sharing network folders from Computer Management

-- How to stop sharing a network folder using Command Prompt
+- Stop sharing network folder from Command Prompt

-Search for Computer Management and click the top result to open the experience.
+Search for Computer Management and click the top result to open the console.

 Expand the Shared Folders branch from the left pane.